codemix/handlebarsphp/README.md

 # HandlebarsPHP

+### Note: this is alpha quality software, use at your own risk.

 Turns handlebars templates into executable PHP code ahead of time, ships with built in support for Yii 1.x. but allows customisation of output to support different frameworks.